lsaravia/SpatialAnalysis/README.md

 Several programs for 2D spatial analysis in ecology, including:

-1. Spectral Bidimensional analysis that are recodings of fortran routines coded by E. Renshaw.
+1. Spectral Bidimensional analysis, some code is ported from fortran routines coded by E. Renshaw.
+    Mugglestone MA, Renshaw E. Detection of geological lineations on aerial photographs using two-dimensional spectral analysis.
+Comput Geosci.
+1998;24: 771–784. doi:10.1016/S0098-3004(98)00065-X

 2. PairCorrelation analysis